-One of the famous landmarks to visit in Kuala Lumpur. the Petronas twin towers are the tallest twin towers in the world and the headquarters of the Petronas Petroleum Company of Malaysia.
+One of the famous landmarks to visit in Kuala Lumpur Petronas twin towers is the tallest twin towers globally and the Petronas Petroleum Company of Malaysia’s headquarters.

-You can enjoy the skyline of the city from the Petronas Twin Tower visit shopping malls, restaurants, spas and stay at conveniently in hotels near Suria KLCC
+You can enjoy the city’s skyline from the Petronas Twin Tower, visit shopping malls, restaurants, spas, and stay conveniently in hotels near Suria KLCC.